binariumpay/binarium/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

-A prefix will be generated that's suitable for plugging into Dash's configure.
+A prefix will be generated that's suitable for plugging into Binarium's configure.
 In the above example, a dir named x86_64-w64-mingw32 will be created.
-To use it for Dash:
+To use it for Binarium:

     ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32

 Common `host-platform-triplets` for cross compilation are:

+- `i686-unknown-linux-gnu` for Linux 32 bit (Debian, Ubuntu)
+- `x86_64-unknown-linux-gnu` for Linux 64 bit (Debian, Ubuntu)
 - `i686-w64-mingw32` for Win32
 - `x86_64-w64-mingw32` for Win64
 - `x86_64-apple-darwin11` for MacOSX